 The Parthenon (5th cent.
-BC), temple for Athena and treasury of Athens, is the most influential ancient building in the world famous for its architecture and the use of optical refinements marvelled to this day.
+BC), temple for Athena and treasury of Athens, is the most influential ancient building in the world, renowned for its architecture and the use of optical refinements still marvelled to this day.

-The Propylea (5th cent.
-BC) is the monumental entrance to the Acropolis which gives a first idea of what is to follow once you cross its imposing gate.
+The Propylaea (5th cent.
+BC) is the monumental entrance to the Acropolis, offering a first glimpse of what awaits once you pass through its imposing gate.

 The Odeon (2nd cent.
-AD) is a 'recent' concert hall built by a rich Athenian for his wife.
+AD) is a 'recent' concert hall built by a wealthy Athenian for his wife.
 It's the only place where you can watch a play/concert with a view of the Acropolis lit-up!
-Entry allowed only if you are watching a show.
+Entry is allowed only if you're attending a show.

-The most impressive museum in Greece and one of the top museums in the world, the AM houses the classical masterpieces from the nearby hill combining ruins of ancient Athens visible right under your feet!
+The most impressive museum in Greece and one of the top museums in the world, the AM houses classical masterpieces from the nearby hill, with the ruins of ancient Athens visible right beneath your feet!

 Considered the world's first meteorological station, this simple-looking building was a marvel of Ancient Greek engineering, now surrounded by remains of various invaders...